 Before visiting Bélem, we will pass by the statue of Cristo Rei, built on the model of that of Rio de Janeiro in Brazil and positioned between the Taje and the April 25 bridge.

 The Bélem district, located northwest of Lisbon, is the place where the great travellers of the 15th century used to travel to India, East Africa and Brazil.

 This immense maritime heritage is greatly commemorated in this neighbourhood where we find: The Torre de Bélem (The Tower of Belem) and the Mosteiro dos Jeronimos (the Monastery of Hyéronymites), both classified as World Heritage Sites by UNESCO, the immense Padrão dos Descobrimentos in the shape of a caravel (monument to discoveries) and the Fabrica Pasteis de Bélem, the original site of the traditional Portuguese flan.

-The Palàcio Nacional de Belém, the official residence of the Portuguese President in pink, is also located in the centre of this district and can be visited.
+The Palàcio Nacional de Belém, the official residence of the Portuguese President in pink, is also located in the centre of this district.

 Cascais, known as the “city of kings and fishermen”, was a small fishing village in which the Portuguese nobility settled in the 19th century.
 There is the castle, the marina and the Boca do Inferno (the mouth of hell).
 The latter is named after both the shape of the arch under which the waves project and emerge in a chasm resulting from the collapse of a cave, but also the noise these waves make in the event of rough seas.

 People will be able to take a freely organized day (with the advice of our organizer and guide), including, if they wish, a half-day of volunteering with a local Portuguese association on the themes of the protection of the childhood, animals or the environment.